tetris245/ULTRAbc/README.md

 * Added the Talking page to the GUI with some improvements:
   - Extension of the animal talk modes to all normal whispers, also those entered by using the BC command /whisper or the blue arrow
-  - Synchonisation with the RGL button to display the updated value of the forced gagtalk/whisper level (value 0 means that this mode is not active - value 11 is used for baby talk)
+  - Synchronisation with the RGL button to update value of the forced gagtalk/whisper level with limitation to 10 (value 0 means that this mode is not active - value 11 is used for baby talk)
   - The forced deafness feature is included on this page, with addition of the 5th deafness level
 * Updated the atalk, gtalk, stalk, ustatus and xstatus mbs commands
 * Removed the hear, stutter, ptalk and talk commands (the corresponding settings are now in the GUI)